 Arshak says that Sentient is going through a period of discovery, understanding where its brand of AI could apply to different industries on a case-by-case basis.
 And to make it easier for businesses to adopt its brand of AI, they what to make sure that future customers won’t have to do a lot of systems integration.

-He says, “Our long-term goal is to is to start applying our AI technology to a variety of industries, such as agriculture, energy, healthcare, and finance.
+He says, “Our long-term goal is to start applying our AI technology to a variety of industries, such as agriculture, energy, healthcare, and finance.
 We’re about creating vertically-focused applications that solve problems across industries and horizontals.”

 Working with consumer technology manufacturers on deep learning